 Requirements and preparation

 First you need a running ownCloud or nextCloud instance of course.
 (Note: If you’re using ownCloud, ensure that you don’t use versions higher than 9.1 right now.
 As of January 2018, the used plugin for the EtherPad / EtherCalc integration doesn’t work with ownCloud higher than version 9.1.)
 It doesn’t matter if this instance is running on your local home server, an Raspberry Pi or if you rented some space at a webhosting provider of your choice.
 If you haven’t already a working nextCloud / ownCloud instance and you’re okay with hosting your cloud files at a provider, I recommend you the German webhoster All-Inkl.com.
-They offer cheap webhosting packages with an integrated installer which automatically installs an ownCloud or nextCloud instance for you so you can directly start working with it.
+They offer cheap webhosting packages with an integrated installer.
+The installer automatically installs an ownCloud or nextCloud instance for you.
+You can directly start working with it afterwards.
 Just for the records: I’m using All-Inkl.com as well.

 After you’ve downloaded ownPad you have to extract the plugin.
 If you’re using Windows, you can use WinRAR or 7-Zip to do this.
 For Linux you can double click the archive in order to open it or you simply extract the archive with the following command: